 Okay, so we’re back on El Hierro again.
 Look.
 It’s our favourite of the Canary Islands.
 That’s no secret.
 It’s small, there are fewer tourists and it’s super adventurous.

-Take this for an example of the variety of options – head there and you can dive in the Mar de las Calmas Marine Reserve.
+We recommend diving in the Mar de las Calmas Marine Reserve.
 The reserve is a unique volcanic landscape that’s home to octopus, manta rays, whale sharks, dolphins and turtles.
 It also happens to be regarded as one of the best freediving spots in the world.
 Sounds good, right?

 I’m sold.
 What’s the best time of year to go to the Canary Islands?